madalinioana/assembly-game-of-life/README.md

 ## Overview

-This repository contains an implementation of Conway's Game of Life, a zero-player game invented by mathematician John Horton Conway in 1970.
+This project contains an implementation of Conway's Game of Life, a zero-player game invented by mathematician John Horton Conway in 1970.
 Additionally, it includes functionality for symmetric encryption and decryption using cellular automata principles inspired by the game.

 ### Conway's Game of Life